Platonic-Systems/generics-sop-examples/doc/edit.md

                 ('[] @[Type]))))
 ```

-That is quite a mouthful because type-level lists are not represented cleanly in GHCi.
-But we can reduce it (in our mind) to the following
+Sadly, type-level lists are not represented cleanly in GHCi.
+But we can reduce it (in our minds) to the following:

 ```haskell
 > :t (unSOP . from $ breakfast)